darasus/ai-blog/content/the-best-games-of-the-year-for-partygoers.md

   group of non-gamers.
 Discworld: The Final Frontier is an excellent choice for a party since it’s easy to learn and plays quickly.
 Codenames is a fun game that can be played by anyone, regardless of skill level."
+intro: >-
+  New Year’s Eve is a fantastic occasion for bringing people together and having a communal celebration.
+However, it’s usually either the most awkward party of the year (if you are single) or an excuse to get trashed and make out with someone in a magic hat (if you are coupled-up).

+  If you’re looking for something more than just that – but also want to avoid playing another Frozen drinking game – here are some great board games that will allow you and your friends to get in the festive spirit.

+  Whether you have a small group or intend on playing with many more guests, there are plenty of games that will be enjoyable even with a large group of players.
+These board games all make excellent party games and can be played by anyone regardless of age or skill level.
 ---

 ## 7 Wonders